martinthomson/rfc-syntax-change/draft-thomson-rswg-syntax-change.md

 --- abstract

 The authoritative version of RFCs are published in an XML format.
 This format is chosen for its ability to capture semantic details.
-A high-level process is described for the revision of the RFC XML format.
+A policy governing how the RFC XML format changes is described.

 --- middle